-2023: S/West PDP makes strong bid for Chairmanship Seat – The Sun Nigeria
+2023: S/West PDP makes strong bid for chairmanship Seat – The Sun Nigeria

 By Wilfred Eya

-Leaders of the Peoples Democratic Party (PDP) in the six states of the South West have resolved that the zone must produce the national chairman of the party in the forthcoming national convention.
+Leaders of the Peoples Democratic Party (PDP) in the six South West states have resolved that the zone must produce the national chairman in the forthcoming national convention.

 The development came even as the 44-member zoning committee led by Gov. Ifeanyi Ugwuanyi of Enugu State which will begin sitting today is faced with the difficult choice of whether the chairmanship seat should come from the North or South.